-- a representative of the service certificate holder organisation; - the service certificate holder - the certification authority, if the conditions specified in section 6.2 are met.
+- the service certificate holder - the certification authority, if the conditions specified in section 6.2 are met.

 Certificate revocation process

 The certificate holder contacts the certification authority to make a revocation request.
 The request can be made:

 - 1. by telephone - 2. in person by visiting the registration point, or - 3. by contacting the certification authority in writing.